emarteca/npm-filter/README.md

 	* if it runs other test commands, then a list of these commands are included (`nested_test_commands`)
 	* whether or not it timed out (`timed_out`)
 	* if it does run new user tests, then the number of passing and number of failing tests (`num_passing`, `num_failing`)
+    * if verbose testing is specified as an option, then there will be an additional file of extra test output produced
 * `scripts_over_code`: an object with fields for each of the scripts run over the package source code.
 For each script, the tool lists its output and if there was an error.
 * `QL_queries`: an object with fields for each of the QL queries run over the package source code.
 For each script, the tool lists the output (if running in verbose mode), and if there was an error.
 * `metadata`: an object with fields for some metadata about the package: repository link, commit SHA if one was specified